Why Do Dogs Drool?

 Amylase helps break down food whilst saliva as a whole keeps the mouth moist, softens food, and enables safe, comfortable swallowing.
 Saliva also protects the tooth enamel and helps reduce the likelihood of gum disease by aiding the removal of food particles from the teeth.

 Whilst the production of saliva is normal, an excessive amount is not…

 If your dog is drooling noticeably, where it’s overloading the mouth, this means so much is being produced that your dog is not able to swallow it all.
 Hyper-salivation or excessive drooling can be caused by:

-Excitement or anxiety; some doggies start salivating when they get excited, agitated, or nervous.
+Excitement or anxiousness; some doggies start salivating when they get excited, agitated, or nervous.